 Producing content in suitable formats and measuring content ROI

 Some components of forming an effective content marketing strategy during a crisis and managing social media are:

 1. Have a social media policy in place

 5. Keep a positive tone

-2. Research content and base content in consumer insights
+Research content and base content on consumer insights